 Hibernian Restaurant & Pub

-Journey to Ireland by way of North Carolina with a trip to downtown Raleigh's Hibernian Restaurant & Pub, one of the Raleigh area's most recognizable nightlife spots and the brainchild of passionate mind Niall Hanley (also the owner of Morgan Street Food Hall, Watts & Ward and others).
-Sporting dark wood interiors, a beautifully-sculpted bar and cozy nooks everywhere (including a second floor filled with bookshelves and a super awesome outdoor patio), this local spot nails that traditional Irish pub feel and boasts an extensive bar selection of beer, whiskey, cocktails and wine to boot.
+Journey to Ireland by way of North Carolina with a trip to downtown Raleigh's Hibernian Restaurant & Pub, one of the Raleigh area's most recognizable nightlife spots.
+Sporting dark wood interiors, a beautifully sculpted bar and cozy nooks everywhere (including a second floor filled with bookshelves and an awesome outdoor patio), this local spot nails that traditional Irish pub feel and boasts an extensive bar selection of beer, whiskey, cocktails and wine to boot.
 You can also enjoy a deliciously warm meal from their menu that explores the richness of Irish and American cuisine.

-Hibernian caters to all walks of life from friends and family to locals and out-of-towners.
-Maximum hang time is encouraged with complimentary WiFi, regular theme nights and special events.
+Hibernian caters to all walks of life, from friends and family to locals and out-of-towners.
 The same comfort can also be found at the North Raleigh location.
 Take your pick.

 William & Company

-Located next door to Crawford & Son, William & Company draws you in for an aperitif or an after-dinner nightcap.
-Choose from a menu of fresh and locally-sourced cocktails or consult the chalkboards for evening specials and seasonal drinks.
-People-watching is also a must through large windows looking out onto the street.
+Located next door to chef Scott Crawford's Crawford & Son and Jolie restaurants, William & Company draws you in for an aperitif or an after-dinner nightcap.
+Choose from a menu of fresh and locally sourced cocktails or consult the chalkboards for evening specials and seasonal drinks.

 Foundation